Invisible Drugs

 He relaxes somewhat and the grin returns.

 “Yeah man, I know, I know.
 Shit.
 Are you trying to wind me up?
 Cuz it’s working.
 But listen, me and Vince, right?
 We’re people, right?
 I’ve got fucking feelings, man.
 So does he.
 Probably.
-I didn’t ask to be a goddamn celebrity, I just work hard at what I do best.
+I didn’t ask to be no goddam celebrity, I just work hard at what I do.
 Which is really the only thing I know how to do.
 And I’m not a real celebrity.
 I’m not even on par with Octo-Mom.
-The most press I’ll ever get is when I fucking die or if I get caught with fucking kiddie porn.
-That’s just how it is for someone like me.
-I’m a b-lister.
-Hell, I’m a fucking c-lister, on a good day.
+Listen, the most press I’ll ever get is when I fucking die or if I get caught with kiddie porn.
+That’s just how it is for a b-lister.
+Hell, I’m a c-lister on a good day.
 But you know what?
 Who cares?
 I’m filthy rich, I’ve got a huge house, a beautiful wife and more drugs than I could ever need.
 What else could anyone possibly want?
 Huh!?
 Tell me!”

 I return his grin, wipe my brow and collapse to the bare cement floor, content in the fact that I’ve just had the one conversation I wanted to have before I die.